jaiminpan/pg_jieba/README.md

   cp 'YOUR DICTIONARY' jieba.user.dict.utf8
   ```

-## NOTE
-It should work with PostgreSQL > 9.x
-Now only tested with PostgreSQL 9.4

 ## ONLINE TEST
 You can test for result by following link (Suggest opened by Chrome)